 In addition to cooling your air, air conditioners also dehumidify the air to create a comfortable environment.
 As that process occurs, the excess water has to go somewhere.
 Systems that are up to code are usually fitted with a kill switch to turn off the unit if there's any overflow.
 Unfortunately, not all units are up to code and even if they are up to code, unexpected accidents can happen.
 To ensure that your HVAC’s condensation is able to be removed properly, you need a ceiling saver, also known as a condensate drain pan.
 To get a ceiling saver installed, call us at 806.795.1207 today!

-How a Ceiling Saver Works
+How Does A Ceiling Saver Work?

 A condensate drain pan works to protect your ceiling, especially if you have a heating and cooling unit on the upper floor of your home.
 When your air conditioning works to cool your home, it will produce a certain amount of condensation that will be trapped and redirected by your condensate drain line.
-However, if the condensate drain line does not gather all of the moisture, you will need a condensate drain pan as a backup method.
+However, if the condensate drain line does not gather all of the moisture, you will need a condensate drain pan as a backup method to collect it.

-Where is a Condensate Drain Pan Located
+Where Is A Condensate Drain Pan Located?

-Why You May Need to Replace Your Drain Pan
+Why You May Need To Replace Your Drain Pan

 There are many benefits to having a condensate drain pan installed under your HVAC system, such as: